yugabyte/yba-k8s-manager/README.md

 ##### Required variables - config generator container

-- `YW_HOSTNAME` :            Hostname/IP address of the Platform host;

-- `YW_API_TOKEN` :           API token that's been generated during the registration or through Platform UI;

 - `YDB_NS_BASENAME` :        Desired provider name.
 Will act as a base name for Universe namespace(s);

 - `YDB_REGION` :             Region to deploy your Universe to;